 - A. Each City employee will receive a copy or have a means for direct accessibility to this policy.
 1. The Human Resources Department shall be responsible for providing a copy of the policy to each new permanent employee as part of the orientation process.
-2. The hiring department shall be responsible for communicating this policy and providing a copy of the policy to each newly hired temporary employee (including seasonal recreation program employees).
+2. The hiring department shall be responsible for communicating this policy and providing a copy of the policy to each newly hired temporary employee (including seasonal recreation program employees). - a.

-3. The Human Resources Department shall be responsible for making available to each applicant for a temporary or permanent City position, a form letter summarizing the applicable drug/alcohol testing requirements for the position, which they are applying; and for keeping the policy posted in the Applicant Services Office.
-4. The Departments shall be responsible for: - a.
 Communicating to each employee in their department the applicability of this policy to their individual jobs, and the associated consequences for non-compliance. - b.
-Ensuring that employees attend the required training as outlined in section 705.05(B) of this policy

-B. The Human Resources Department Drug Testing Program Administrator shall conduct an ongoing drug-free awareness program and provide program information in compliance with Federal regulations to inform employees about the City's alcohol and drug policy, the dangers of drug/alcohol abuse, penalties for the violation of the policy the availability of drug/alcohol counseling; and information about the Employee Assistance Program (E.A.P.).
+Ensuring that employees attend the required training as outlined in section 705.05(B) of this policy. - B. The HRWD Drug and Alcohol Program Manager shall conduct an ongoing drug-free awareness program and provide program information in compliance with Federal regulations to inform employees about the City's alcohol and drug policy, the dangers of drug/alcohol abuse, penalties for the violation of the policy, the availability of drug/alcohol counseling; and information about the Employee Assistance Program (E.A.P.).

-705.06 DRUG AND ALCOHOL TESTING, NOTIFICATION AND CONSEQUENCES OF POSITIVE RESULTS

-Drug testing shall be conducted in a manner to assure a high degree of accuracy and reliability and using techniques, equipment, and laboratory facilities which facilities, which have been approved by the U.S. Department of Health and Human Services (DHHS).
-All drug testing will be conducted consistent with the procedures put forth in 49 CFR Part 40., as amended with due consideration for the protection, dignity, privacy, and confidentiality of the individual employee throughout the testing process.
+705.06 DRUG AND ALCOHOL TESTING, NOTIFICATION AND CONSEQUENCES OF POSITIVE RESULTS approved by the U.S. Department of Health and Human Services (DHHS).
+All drug testing will be conducted consistent with the procedures put forth in 49 CFR Part 40, as amended with due consideration for the protection, dignity, privacy, and confidentiality of the individual employee throughout the testing process.